 MLA Megan Mitton took opposition to a proposed rock quarry in Westcock near Sackville to the floor of the New Brunswick legislature today.

-During a short members’ statement, the MLA for Memramcook-Tantramar pointed out there is already a quarry in the area.
+During a short members’ statement, the MLA for Memramcook-Tantramar pointed out there are already quarries in the area.

 “So the residents are all-too-familiar with the impacts,” Mitton said.
 “They are concerned for their water and air quality, their safety and the value of their properties.”